BlockTimeWorld/SwapMatic/README.md

 Please remember that MISP will be pooled with MATIC, so it has some value and it is not a pure junk-test token.

 Any proceedings from MISP go to development and administration of MiniSwap service.

+## Listing Your Token in MiniSwap
+For now, use the self-listing feature by pasting your address and creating an exchange and a pool.
+These are the first steps in any case.
+The process to add your token with logo in the drop-down menu will be created and announced later.

 # Development